m1k1o/neko-rooms/README.md

 #### Do I need to use traefik?

 - Traefik needs to be used to forward traffic to the rooms.
 You can put nginx in front of it, but not replace it.
-- Your domain name specified for traefik must match the domain name, that your proxy connects to.
-In docker-compose it is the service name.
 - See example configuration for [nginx](docs/nginx).

 You can use `docker-compose.http.yml` that will expose this service to `8080` or any port.
 Authentication is optional.